tokenspice/tokenspice/README.md

 rm -rf outdir_csv; ./run_1.py 10 outdir_csv 1>out.txt 2>&1 &
 ```

 3. You can observe the run while it's in action, with the following command.
-When it's done year 10, press <ctrl-c>.
+When it's done year 10, press ctrl-c.
 ```
 tail -f out.txt
 ```